What is the Updated Law on Driving Under the Influence?

-A large proportion of all drink drive crashes occur within three miles of the start of the journey.
+A large proportion of all intoxication related crashes occur within three miles of the start of the journey.

-The following are some helpful tips to keep in mind that can help ensure you do not get a DUI, when you know alcohol will be involved in your activities.
+The following are some helpful tips to keep in mind that can help ensure you do not risk a DUI happening, when you know alcohol will be involved in your activities.